A reef shark at the barrier reef off of West Caicos.

 The 2002 French Cay Snorkeling Incident

-A group of experienced dive photographers from a large regional live-aboard boat was snorkeling after the morning’s first dive.
+In 2002, a group of experienced dive photographers from a large regional liveaboard boat was snorkeling near French Cay in the southern Caicos Banks after the morning’s first dive.

 The victim, a 41-year-old female visitor, was in the water taking photos.
 She was approached quite closely by a 6–7 foot (2 m) grey reef shark, which brushed against her.
 As the shark began to turn away, it made a quick strike to the victim’s shoulder and upper arm.
 This resulted in a very serious injury and critical blood loss.

-Fortunately for the victim, a surgeon, physician and ICU nurse were part of the dive group, and they had a decent selection of medical equipment and supplies.
+Fortunately for the victim, a surgeon, physician, and ICU nurse were part of the dive group, and they had a decent selection of medical equipment and supplies.
 They were able to stop most of the bleeding in time.

 After being transported by a Royal Turks and Caicos Islands Police Force vessel to Providenciales, the victim was airlifted to Florida for emergency surgery.